mvartani76/DGMD-E-27-Spring2016-P4/README.md

     perspective: 500px;
 }
 ```
-The perspective if set to 500px.
+The perspective is set to 500px.

 ### 3D transformation on an element (using perspective)
 As shown above, I set the perspective of the parent element to 500px.
 I defined a 3D transformation of an image in the flexbox gallery as shown starting on **line 88** of **_naturepreserve.scss** in the code snippet below.